amir-khaleghi/amir-khaleghi/README.md

 - 👋 Hi, I’m @amir-khaleghi
 - 👀 I’m Interested in Data Science, AI, Web Development and anything That is Challenging.
 - 🌱 I’m Currently learning HTML , CSS, JAVASCRIPT and PYTHON.
-- 💞️ I’m looking to Collaborate on new startups.
+- 💞️ I’m looking to Collaborate on New Startups.
 - 📫 How to reach me : a.khaleghi.d@gmail.com

 <!---